 You can explore sea caves by kayak, hike on island trails, and spot wildlife such as sea lions and bald eagles.

-Spring is an ideal time to visit because the islands are less crowded this time of year.
+Spring is an ideal time to visit because the islands are less crowded.

 I recommend extending your trip to enjoy the neighboring cities of Ventura and Santa Barbara.
 There are so many amazing things to do here!